Why Do Startups Fail In Nigeria?

 Amongst the top ten African countries with a high rate of business failure, startup failures in Nigeria averaged 61% from 2010- 2018.

 A lot of startups and small businesses are indeed failing in Nigeria and several factors are responsible for these failures.

-As A Nigerian And Also A Business Owner, Here Are The Eight Major Reasons Why Startups And Small Business Fail In Nigeria.
+Here Are The Eight Major Reasons Responsible For Startups And Small Business Failure In Nigeria.

-1- Government Policies Can Cause A Startup To Fail In Nigeria
+1- Government Policies As A Reason Startups Fail In Nigeria

 In Nigeria currently, we can’t deny how difficult Government policies have made the smooth running and day to day operations of small businesses hectic.

 From so many Government policies that are a threat to the lifespan of small businesses to the different task forces engaged daily to disturb small business operations, unnecessary and illegal taxes, small business owners pay and difficulty to obtain some business licences and operation certificates.

 All these disrupt the growth and success of startups, thereby shrinking their growth and making them make excess cuts from their profits, reducing their profit margins and making them fail at the very end